SuzeShardlow/boris_bikes/README.md

 ## Future developments

-I had included some code to obtain the user's current location and then centre the map on that location, however I need to fix this.
+I have included some code to obtain the user's current location and then centre the map on that location.
+This works if you run the app on your local machine but for it to work on the publicly deployed app, it needs to be running somewhere with SSL.